MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 Run a JavaScript function on the web page and get the returned result.

 > [!NOTE]
-> This action is getting affected by the migration to the Manifest V3 browser extensions.
+> The migration to the Manifest V3 browser extensions affect this action.
 To find more information about Manifest V3 and how it affect the **Run JavaScript function on web page** action, go to [Migration to Manifest V3](../manifest.md).

 ##### Input parameters
 |Argument|Optional|Accepts|Default Value|Description|